renddiyeh/gatsby-source-woocommerce/README.md

       },
       // Array of strings with fields you'd like to create nodes for...
       fields: ['products', 'products/categories'],
+      // Send the API keys as query string parameters instead of using the authorization header
+      // OPTIONAL: defaults to false
+      query_string_auth: true,
       // Version of the woocommerce API to use
       // OPTIONAL: defaults to 'wc/v3'
       api_version: 'wc/v3',